schmettow/New_Stats/docs/Linear_mixed-effects_models.md

-#### COMPILES TO THIS POINT

-## Testing universality of theories
+## Testing universality of theories {#universality}

 Often, the applied researcher is primarily interested in a population-level effect, as this shows the *average* expected benefit.
 If you run a webshop, your returns are exchangeable.
 One customer lost can be compensated by gaining a new one.
 In such cases, it suffices to report the random effects standard deviation.
 If user performance varies strongly, this can readily be seen in this one number.

 In at least two research situations, going for the average is just not enough: when testing hazardous equipment and when testing theories.
 In safety critical research, such as a medical infusion pump, the rules are different than for a webshop.
 The rules are non-compensatory, as the benefit of extreme high performance on one patient cannot compensate the costs associated with a single fatal error on another patient.
 For this asymmetry, the design of such a system must enforce a *robust* performance, with  no catastrophes.
-The multi-level analysis of the infusion pumps in [#thinking-multi-level] is an example.
+The multi-level analysis of the infusion pumps in \@ref(thinking-multi-level) is an example.
 It demonstrated that practically all nurses will have a benefit from the novel design.

 The other area where on-average is not enough, is theory-driven experimental research.
 Fundamental behavioural researchers are routinely putting together theories on The Human Mind and try to challenge these theories.
-For example the Uncanny Valley effect [#rollercoaster]: one social psychologist's theory could be that the Uncanny Valley effect is caused by religious belief, whereas a cognitive psychologist could suggest that the effect is caused by a category confusion on a fundamental processing level (seeing faces).
-Both theories make universal statements, about all human beings. *Universal statements* can never be proven, but can be is tested by finding counter-evidence. If there is one participant who is provenly non-religious, but falls into the  Uncanny Valley, our social psychologist would be proven wrong.
+For example the Uncanny Valley effect \@ref(rollercoaster): one social psychologist's theory could be that the Uncanny Valley effect is caused by religious belief, whereas a cognitive psychologist could suggest that the effect is caused by a category confusion on a fundamental processing level (seeing faces).
+Both theories make universal statements, about all human beings. *Universal statements* can never be proven, but can be is tested by finding counter-evidence.
+If there is one participant who is provenly non-religious, but falls into the  Uncanny Valley, our social psychologist would be proven wrong.
 If there is a single participant at all, who does not fall for the Uncanny Valley, the cognitive psychologist was wrong.

 Obviously, this counter-evidence can only be found on participant level.
 In some way, the situation is analog to robustness.
 The logic of universal statements is that they are false if there is one participant who breaks the pattern, and there is no compensation possible.
 Unfortunately, the majority of fundamental behavioural researchers, have ignored this simple logic and still report population-level estimates when testing universal theories.
 In my opinion, all these studies should not be trusted, before a multi-level analysis shows that that the pattern exists on participant level.

-In [#rollercoaster], the Uncanny Valley effect has been demonstrated on population level.
+In \@ref(prm), the Uncanny Valley effect has been demonstrated on population level.
 This is good enough, if we just want to confirm the Uncanny Valley effect as an observation, something that frequently happens, but not necessarily for everyone.
 The sample in our consisted of mainly students and their closer social network.
 It is almost certain, that many of the tested persons were religious and others were atheists.
 If the religious-attitude theory is correct, we would expect to see the Uncanny Valley in several participants, but not in all.
 If the category confusion theory is correct, we would expect all participants to fall into the valley.
-The following model performs the polynomial analysis as before [#rollercoaster], but multi-level:
+The following model performs the polynomial analysis as before \@ref(prm), but multi-level:

 ```r